-Whether you’ve gone through insurance renewals before or it’s your first time, there’s always something new to consider during this period.
+Whether you’ve gone through health insurance renewals before, or it’s your first time going through the process, there’s always something new to consider during this period.

 During renewals, health insurance providers assess your policy and determine the appropriate pricing plan for the following year.
 Health insurance companies renew plans annually.